PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 Any created geofence is checked for self-intersections [@codeSelfIntersection] [@codeLineIntersection].
 If no problems are found, the geofence is converted into a JSON object and sent in a POST request to the endpoint _/geoFences/_ of the backend.

 If an error occurs in the backend, the creation process is aborted.
-Because the error did not occur in the frontend, Leaflet does not react to it, and the new geofence is added to the map.
-The drawn geometry therefore needs to be manually removed from the map.
+Because the error did not occur in the frontend, Leaflet does not react to it, and the new geofence is added to the map anyway.
+The drawn geometry therefore needs to be removed from the map manually.
 The code to do this is shown in listing 2.34.

 \begin{lstlisting}[caption=Removing geometry from map, label=lst:geofenceCreation, language={JavaScript}]
 createdLayer._map.removeLayer(createdLayer);